Open data - natural resources, mines and energy

 - QDEX Reports - exploration reports including exploration permits, mineral development licenses and petroleum tenure

 - QDEX Data - large spatial datasets

-- Water monitoring data portal - hydrographic data including the latest stream height and stream flow values, groundwater levels, historic stream flow data and water monitoring network sites.
+- Water monitoring information portal - hydrographic data including the latest stream height and stream flow values, groundwater levels, historic stream flow data and water monitoring network sites.